[?] Subscribe To This Site

 10. Simple Directions

-Fortunately at this level, you don't need much, some imagination, fun items to sort, count and compare, a knowledge of preschool math vocabulary, pencils and paper.
+Fortunately at this level, you don't need much, some imagination, fun items from around the house to sort and count such as buttons, small toys, crayons, cereal, or socks, to name a few.
+You'll need a basic knowledge of preschool math vocabulary such as more, less, same, different, add, and take away.

 Start simple and build on what your child knows without rushing them to learn a new concept before they are ready.
 For example, if your child can count to two, start counting to three working your way up to ten.
 If your child knows circle add square then triangle, etc.